 Balsam Lake Mountain Trail (1.48 miles, 430′ from the north and 845′ from the south, red markers) Junctions with the Dry Brook Ridge Trail and Mill Brook Ridge Trail

 Balsam Lake Mountain was home to the first forest fire tower in New York State and was erected in 1887.
-This first wooden tower was built by the Balsam Lake Club, and it endured until 1901 until it burned.
-It was replaced with another wooden tower in 1905.
-The first steel tower was assembled in 1919, and the current tower (47 feet tall) was put up in 1930.
-If you’re lucky as we were on one visit you may see Bald Eagles flying in the area from the tower.
+The Balsam Lake Club built this first wooden tower, and it endured until 1901 until it burned.
+The club replaced it with another wooden lookout in 1905.
+The first steel tower was assembled in 1919, and the DEC put up the current tower (47 feet tall) in 1930.
+If you’re lucky, as we were on one visit, you may see Bald Eagles flying in the area from the tower.
 This peak is one of the Catskill 3500 Club requirements.

 The Balsam Lake Mountain Trail is an odd connector trail that connects with the Dry Brook Ridge Trail north and south of the summit.
 It also connects with the Mill Brook Ridge Trail just south of the summit.

-For our purposes, the split of north and south is the summit of Balsam Lake Mountain and the trail is almost split evenly.
-From its north junction of the Dry Brook Ridge Trail, it is 0.75-miles to the summit making it almost 3 miles from Mill Brook Road.
-From its south junction with the Dry Brook Ridge Trail, it is about 0.85-miles to the summit with an 845′ climb.
+For our purposes, the split of north and south is the summit of Balsam Lake Mountain, and the trail is almost split evenly.
+From its north junction of the Dry Brook Ridge Trail, it is 0.75-miles to the summit, making it almost 3 miles from Mill Brook Road.
+Its south junction with the Dry Brook Ridge Trail is about 0.85-miles to the summit with an 845′ climb.
 It is about 1.75-miles from Balsam Lake Mountain trailhead.
-One can take either route and descend to the other junction and loop back on the Dry Brook Ridge Trail which runs east below and bypassing the Balsam Lake Mountain summit.
+One can take either route, descend to the other junction, and loop back on the Dry Brook Ridge Trail, which runs east below and bypasses the Balsam Lake Mountain summit.

 Alder Lake Loop (1.68 mile, about 200′ elevation gain/loss, red markers) Alder Lake Parking

 The Alder Lake Loop trail is an easy walk around a 45-acre lake.
 Several designated campsites make for good camping.
 The lake can be fished and boated by non-gas-motorized craft.
 Paddling and Electric motors are allowed.
-Nice sized Lake Trout have been reported, especially by fly fishermen.
+Nice-sized Lake Trout have been reported, especially by fly fishers.
 The trail provides access to the Mill Brook Ridge Trail.
 The lake makes a good point for bushwhacking Cradle Rock Ridge (3160′), another Catskill 67.

 Alder Lake provides opportunities for picnicking.
-There are accessible picnic tables, accessible parking, an informational kiosk, and a seasonal accessible port-a-john.
+There are accessible picnic tables, accessible parking, an informational kiosk, and a seasonally accessible port-a-john.

 These trails are cross-country ski trails in the winter.
-If not skiing, please use snowshoes if hiking when snow is on the ground as not to cause post-holing.
+If not skiing, please use snowshoes if hiking when snow is on the ground, not to cause post-holing.
 In season, the trails are used by hikers and approved for biking.